JayBizzle/Crawler-Detect/README.md

 ### .NET Library
 To use this library in a .net standard (including .net core) based project, check out [NetCrawlerDetect](https://github.com/gplumb/NetCrawlerDetect).

-### Nette Extension
-To use this library with the Nette framework, checkout [NetteCrawlerDetect](https://github.com/JanGalek/Crawler-Detect).

 ### Ruby Gem

 To use this library with Ruby on Rails or any Ruby-based application, check out [crawler_detect](https://github.com/loadkpi/crawler_detect) gem.